-Tension and confusion in GOP health care talks
+Not enough votes -- House delays health care bill to Friday

 A member who was in the late-night Ryan meeting said tensions were running high.

 "A lot of people don't realize what the implications of that are," the member said of stripping out essential health benefits.
-"So we're gonna railroad this thing through and there's going to be even more people pissed off--our constituents, stakeholders."
+"So we're gonna railroad this thing through and there's going to be even more people pissed off -- our constituents, stakeholders."

 Many GOP members are frustrated with how leadership has handled the negotiations in the past 24 hours.

-"I think the chances for getting a bill done this week gets smaller -- doesn't go to zero, no such thing as never or impossible -- but I think the chances of passing this bill get a lot, they get a lot lower if we don't do it this week," one member said.
+"I think the chances for getting a bill done this week gets smaller -- doesn't go to zero, no such thing as never or impossible -- but I think the chances of passing this bill get a ... lot lower if we don't do it this week," one member said.

 "The vast majority of us in the Republican conference have been left out of these discussions and we have no idea what's going on, and I think that is a problem for our leadership and I think it's a growing problem for the chances of this bill," said Byrne, who is a supporter of the health care bill and part of the whip operation to help pass it.

-Note: This story will continue to be updated as developments warrant.